 SUNY Delhi welcomes transfer students in all of our undergraduate programs of study.
 Applicants who have completed college-level coursework following high school graduation will be considered transfer students.
-The office of admissions completes an initial evaluation of transfer credit in consultation with appropriate academic divisions/departments.
+The office of admissions completes an initial evaluation of transfer credit after acceptance in consultation with appropriate academic divisions/departments.

-1. Complete the SUNY application online.
+1. Complete the SUNY online application.

-Be sure to indicate SUNY Delhi as the school you are interested in attending.
+Be sure to indicate SUNY Delhi as the school you are interested

 Prefer a paper application?
-Download SUNY Admission Application (pdf)
+SUNY Admission Application

 *Note: If you are a transfer student seeking the fee waiver, you must answer "yes" to the first question in the "Transfer History" section of the "Academic History" tab.
 Transfer students who are eligible for a fee waiver should select "Fee Waiver" as their payment method.

-3. Send all required documentation to:
+3. Send all required documentation (listed below) to:

 SUNY Delhi Admissions